driewe/yellowcake/content/posts/2020-04-20-growing-kale-in-texas.md

 Even though kale matures in 55-65 days, it can be harvested for many months (especially the fall planted crop).
-You can start harvesting the bottom leaves when they are only 6" tall.
+You can start harvesting the bottom leaves when they are only 6" long.
 Harvest bottom leaves as you need them by cutting them away from the central stalk or stem with scissors or a paring knife.

 Harvesting only the lower-most leaves as you need them (instead of harvesting the entire plant at once), allows the plant to continue to produce new leaves from the top/center of the plant.